conradakunga/Blog/_posts/2025-06-05-how-to-deserialize-json-using-httpclient-in-using-c-in-net.md

 response.IsSuccessStatusCode
 ```

-This allows us to write code for the two branches for our logic - success and failure.
+This allows us to write code for the two branches of our logic - success and failure.

-You can be even more flexible as you have very granular control as you can write code to cater for whatever status codes you are expecting.
+You can be even more flexible, as you have very granular control, as you can write code to cater for whatever status codes you are expecting.

 ```c#
 // Fetch a response from the end point